pzmosquito/mr-router5/package/README.md

   - `routes` the reference of user created routes definition.
   - `getRoute` the utility method to get routes definition object with given route name.
 - `RouteComponent` the component to render view component for a route.
+- `dataloaderMiddleware` the middleware for data loading lifecycle.

 ### define router5 routes with `component` property